-There are hundreds of good accommodation options available in Kuala Lumpur, no matter what your budget (or how late you leave it before flying).
-Some medical tourists choose to stay close to the hospital/clinic in which they receive treatment while others who rely more on taxis book their stay near tourist attractions or other amenities.
+You will discover hundreds of good accommodation options available in Kuala Lumpur, no matter what your budget (or how late you leave it before flying).
+Some medical tourists choose to stay close to the hospital/clinic where they receive treatment while others who rely more on taxis book their stay near tourist attractions or other amenities.

 For those who like the convenience and familiarity of chain hotels, KL has the Marriott, Traders Hotel, Shangri La, Hyatt, Intercontinental, Sheraton and many more international names.
-Other hotels also offer good-quality amenities and many in-house entertainment options including different restaurants, spas, gyms and more.
+Other hotels also offer good-quality amenities, with in-house entertainment options to include restaurants, spas, gyms and more.
 The serviced apartments here can feel like a home away from home with kitchens, laundry facilities and working space.

-You can pay as little as AUD 18 per night for small place with basic amenities; this price can go all the way up to AUD 750 or more for a luxury hotel suite—but obviously you have a huge choice of options in between these extreme price points.
+You can pay as little as AUD 18 per night for a modest guest house or hostel with basic amenities, or you can go all the way up to AUD 750 or more for a luxury hotel suite—you have a huge range of options between these extreme price points.

-In Malaysia, you have to be a little careful when you use your credit or debit card or withdraw money from an ATM.
+In Malaysia as anywhere else in the world, be careful when you use your credit or debit card or withdraw money from an ATM.
 Try to use a machine that is in your hotel or attached to the bank as there have been some instances of credit card skimming.
 Even when you are in a hotel, keep all of your valuables in your room’s safe, under lock and key.

 While surgical and cosmetic treatments carry a certain degree of risk wherever you are in the world, you may understandably be more apprehensive when it is carried out abroad.
-To maximise your safety, always tell your chosen surgeon your entire medical history, the medications you take on a regular basis (even if they are only vitamins or supplements) and if you have any chronic disorder or you have ever had any adverse reaction to any medicine.
+To maximise your safety, always tell your chosen surgeon your entire medical history, the medications you take regularly (even if they are only vitamins or supplements) and if you have any chronic disorder or you have ever had any adverse reaction to any medicine.

-It’s wise to book at a facility that has good credentials, but that’s not always easy to check when you are unfamiliar with a new place, like Kuala Lumpur.
+It’s wise to book at a facility that can demonstrate excellent credentials, but that’s not always easy to check when you are unfamiliar with a new place, like Kuala Lumpur.

 This is why booking through us simplifies things.
-When you book through Medical Departures, you can be sure that we have background checked each and every one of the facilities you see listed on our site; we also investigate the qualifications, experience and accreditations; pay personal visits to clinics and take the time to collect and publish real patient reviews.
+When you utilize Medical Departures, you can be sure that we have background checked each and every facility you see listed on our site; we also investigate the qualifications, experience and accreditations; pay personal visits to clinics and take the time to collect and publish real patient reviews.

 Get started now by browsing through three of our most popular medical facilities in Kuala Lumpur for cosmetic surgery:

-In Malaysia, most people speak English so you should not face any communication problem.
-All of the surgeons and doctors we work with all speak English well.
+In Malaysia, most people speak English so you should not face any communication problems.
+All of the surgeons and doctors we work with speak fluent English in this former British colony.

 You can use your international credit and debit cards easily in KL.
 You can also use wire transfer or bank transfer methods for large payments.

 You should get some Malaysian Ringgit for local payments as many small shops, hawker stalls, flea markets, and local transport operators will not accept cards.
-This can be done at home, at the airport upon arrival or at an exchange shop in the city (which normally offer the best rates, although the actual difference is very small).
+This can be done at home, at the airport upon arrival or at an exchange shop in the city (which generally offer the best rates, although the actual difference is minimal).

 Our partner clinics and hospitals are open all year round, so the choice is really up to you.